phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Tutorial 2: Explaining INVO
 ===========================

-In this tutorial, we'll use a more complete application to explain more advanced development with Phalcon.
+In this second tutorial, we'll explain a more complete application in order to deepen the development with Phalcon.
 INVO is one of the applications we have created as samples.
 INVO is a small website that allows their users to generate invoices, and do other tasks as manage their customers and products.
 You can clone its code from Github_.

 Also, INVO was made with Twitter Bootstrap as client-side framework.
 Although the application does not generate invoices still it serves as an example to understand how the framework works.